 What kind of document can I get?

-If you are planning to stay in Lithuania no longer than for a year, you can obtain a national multi-entry visa (more information about national visas).
+If you are planning to stay in Lithuania no longer than for a year, you can obtain a national multi-entry visa.
 If you are planning to stay longer, you should choose a temporary residence permit (usually issued for 2 years, in case of highly-qualified employees – for 3 years and later can be renewed).
 It takes less time to issue a national visa (15 calendar days whereas to get a residence permit might take up to 4 months), and fewer documents are required.

 Where can I apply for a visa or a residence permit?

-If you are abroad, submit your application for a temporary residence permit or a national visa to the Lithuanian Embassy, and if you are staying in Lithuania, submit your application for a temporary residence permit to the migration service, according to the territory of your intended place of residence.
+If you are abroad, submit your application for a national visa to the Lithuanian Embassy, and if you are staying in Lithuania, submit your application for a temporary residence permit to the Migration department, according to the territory of your intended place of residence.

 If you have a work permit, a resolution that the work, which requires your high professional qualifications, meets the demands of the work market of the Republic of Lithuania, or resolution regarding compliance with the needs of the work market, then your employer should apply to the territorial Labour Exchange regarding the issue of these documents.